opengisch/QField-docs/documentation/how-to/digitize.en.md

 #### Remember attribute values

-For quick collection of rather homogeneus datasets, it is crucial to not having to enter the same attribute values over an over.
+For quick collection of rather homogeneus datasets, it is crucial to not having to enter the same attribute values multiple times.
-The checkboxes at the right of every attribute allow remembering of the last entered value for each attribute individually so that the next time you will add a feature on the same layer, these attributes will be automatically pre-filled.
+The pins on the right of every attribute enable the last entered value option for each attribute individually so that the next time you will add a feature on the same layer, these attributes will be automatically pre-filled.
+It needs to be noted that this last entered value only applies when collecting new feature not when editing existing ones, unless otherwise specified.

 !![](../assets/images/remember_checkboxes.webp,250px)

 ## Geometry editing
 :material-tablet: Fieldwork

-To edit the geometry of pre-existing features, enable the *Edit mode* by tapping on the *pencil icon* in QField's side dashboard.
+To edit the geometry of pre-existing features, enable the *Digitize mode* by tapping on the *pencil icon* underneath the legend.

-Once in edit mode, a new *Edit geometry* button will appear in the title bar of an identified feature form.
+Once in digitize mode, a new *Edit geometry* button will appear in the title bar of an identified feature form.
 Clicking on the button will activate the geometry editor environment which offers four tools:

 - A vertex editor tool;